RonconiLudovico/RonconiLudovico/README.md

 ### Hello and welcome to my GitHub!
 I'm Ludovico from Italy 🇮🇹

 ## I am dedicating my life to studying for a career change 👨🏼‍💻
-👨🏼‍🏫 - I am currently following a [TomorrowDevs] Mentorship in Python 🌱 - Despite my little work experience I am passionate about learning and never stop growing 🔐 - I recently developed a deep interest for the field of Cyber Security 🥅 - My 2025 goal is to start an internship in order to grow even more and apply my knowledge ⌛ - In my free time I love to do roadtrips to go surfing or getting closer to nature
+👨🏼‍🏫 - Currently following a [TomorrowDevs] Mentorship 🌱 - No work experience but passionate about learning and never stop growing 🔐 - Strong interest for the field of Cyber Security
+🥅 - 2025 goal: land my first job
+⌛ - I love to do roadtrips to go surfing and getting closer to nature

 ### I'm not a fan of social medias but we can still connect here: